pozsarzs/modshell/README.md

 > [!WARNING]
 > The program is still under development, it is not yet suitable for its task.
 >
+> **v0.1-alpha3:**
+> The next release will be with the following changes:
+> - New source code directory structure,
+> - bug fixes,
+> - GUI (FreeBSD, Linux and Windows) and
+> - Script syntax highlighting file for Midnight Commander.
+>
 > **v0.1-alpha2:**
-> The next release with the following changes:
+> The 2nd release with the following changes:
 > - Bug fixes,
 > - Modbus/ASCII and Modbus/RTU communication,
 > - handling of constants,